Getting to Tulemar Transportation

 Charter Flights

 There are several excellent charter companies operating out of San José.
-We can provide you a quote.
-The cost depends on the number of passengers, size of aircraft, and flight times.
+Your concierge can provide you with a quote.
+The cost depends on the number of passengers, size of the aircraft, and flight times.

 Although more expensive than a commercial flight, chartering a flight can be surprisingly affordable in Costa Rica.
-For example you can charter a 6 passenger plane for about $1200 total or a 12 passenger plane for about $1800 total for the one way trip from San José to Quepos.
+For example you can charter a 6 passenger plane for about $1,200 total or a 12 passenger plane for about $1,800 total for a one way trip from San José to Quepos.

 Contact your concierge to receive a quote for a charter flight for your group.